MadhuraPakrashi/Jira_MadgicalTechdom_Project/README.md

-The provided code is a Python script that demonstrates the use of the Jira API and MySQL database to manage Jira tickets.
+The provided code is a Python script that demonstrates the use of the Jira API and MySQL database to manage Jira tickets and executes Task 2 of my project.
 Here is a description of the code:

    1.The code begins by importing the necessary libraries, including tkinter for creating a GUI, base64 for encoding credentials, requests for making API requests, json for working with JSON data, and mysql.connector for interacting with a MySQL database.